Saturday, Oct. 7, 2023

 - Interaction with staff to learn about the plant and how it works

 The tours are free but must be reserved in advance and will run every 20 minutes, with the last tour starting at 11:40 a.m.
 Click on a time below to reserve a spot:

 The Water Resource Recovery Facility is responsible for the effective collection, treatment and environmentally acceptable discharge of the wastewater generated by the Ann Arbor community as well as portions of Ann Arbor, Pittsfield and Scio townships.
 Wastewater Treatment Services is

 responsible for the operation and maintenance of the city's wastewater treatment plant and eight sewage lift stations located around the city.
 Personnel are in attendance at all times, as the plant is a operation, 24 hours a day, seven days a week.

 It is more important than ever we take simple steps to help keep plumbing and sewer systems clear of clogs.
 "Flushable wipes" create blockages in household pipes and municipal sewer systems and should never be flushed down the toilet, nor should facial tissue or paper towels.
 Combined with fats, oil and greases, which should never be poured down the sink, these products can create enormous, and expensive to remove, "fatbergs".

-The sewer safety tip sheet (PDF) explains easy ways to help keep the Ann Arbor sewer system efficient and functional.
-Find out what not to flush, how to deal with fat, oil and grease, and how to prevent sewer pipe penetration.
+This website explains easy ways to help keep the Ann Arbor sewer system efficient and functional.
+Find out what not to flush, how to deal with fat, oil and greases, and how to prevent sewer pipe penetration.